 I think you’ll like this one too!

-I start with the same lemony, fresh, and crispy pan seared cod.
-Then, instead of the classic lemon and caper sauce I made before, I pair the cod with a tomato and olive sauce.
+I start with the same lemony, fresh, and crispy fish.
+Then, instead of the classic lemon and caper sauce I made before, I pair it with a tomato and olive sauce.
 And I amp up the flavors with a hit of gremolata. 😮

-Anyway, let’s go through how to make the cod and the tomato sauce.
+Anyway, let’s go through how to make recipe.
 A little chopping, but nothing difficult!

-To make pan seared cod with tomatoes and olives, first dredge the cod in seasoned flour then sear it in a cast iron pan until golden brown.
+To make pan seared cod with tomatoes and olives, first dredge the fish in seasoned flour then sear it in a cast iron pan until golden brown.
 Make a sauce of tomatoes, olives, capers, and gremolata.
-Serve the sauce with the cod.

-- Dredge thick cut cod fillets in seasoned flour.
+- Dredge thick cut cod in seasoned flour.

-- Fry the cod in a cast iron pan until browned and cooked through.
+- Fry it in a cast iron pan until browned and cooked through.

 - Add chopped olives, garlic, zest, and capers to the pan.
 Saute then deglaze with white wine.